PX4/PX4-user_guide/en/flight_controller/cuav_v5_plus.md

 ## Known Issues

 The issues below refer to the *batch number* in which they first appear.
-The batch number is the last two digits of the *serial number* that appears on a sticker on the side of the flight controller.
+The batch number is the four-digit production date behind V01 and is displayed on a sticker on the side of the flight controller.
-For example, the serial number Batch 01 indicates the flight controller was in batch 01.
+For example, the serial number Batch V011904((V01 is the number of V5, 1904 is the production date, that is, the batch number).

 #### SBUS / DSM / RSSI interface Pin1 unfused {#pin1_unfused}